LanceBBongon/Vanilla-Javascript-MVVC/README.md

 I remember and came across MVC and that can organise the code into a managable chunk leading me to two articles.

-One is from: https://hackernoon.com/writing-a-simple-mvc-model-view-controller-app-in-vanilla-javascript-u65i34lx by Eleazar Meza, 2020.
+&nbsp; One is from: https://hackernoon.com/writing-a-simple-mvc-model-view-controller-app-in-vanilla-javascript-u65i34lx by Eleazar Meza, 2020.

-The other is from https://www.taniarascia.com/javascript-mvc-todo-app/ by Tania Rasca, 2020.
+&nbsp; The other is from https://www.taniarascia.com/javascript-mvc-todo-app/ by Tania Rasca, 2020.

 I found both piece to be inspiring and have greatfully contributed to my knowledge which I am greatful for.
 Thank you Eleazar Meza and Tania Rasca.